shotstack/oas-api-definition/.shins/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-The Shotstack API is a video editing service that allows for the programatic creation of videos using JSON.
-You can configure an edit and POST it to the Shotstack API which will render your video and provide a file location when complete.
+The Shotstack API is a video editing service that allows for the automated creation of videos using JSON.
+You can configure an edit and POST it to the Shotstack API which will render your video and provide a video file location when complete.
 For more details check https://shotstack.io

 Base URLs: